chielorenz/dotfiles/README.md

 - Autosuggestion zsh plugin
 - Nvim packer
     - Github theme
-- Alactritty github theme
+- Alactritty Github theme

 ## Caveat

+- The first time alacritty is opened it must be done with `control + click` and then `Open`
-The setup is on early development and it has been created on MacOS 12.4 Monterrey, could not work on other system.
-Please backup your configuration files before running any script.
+- The setup is on early development and it has been created on MacOS 12.4 Monterrey, could not work on other system.
+Please backup your configuration files before running any script